Zechariah Lesson 3

 Joshua 23:14 - Not one word of all the good words which the LORD your God spoke concerning you has failed; all have been fulfilled for you, not one of them has failed.
 [NAS]

 God is faithful to his word - if God says it will happen, then it will happen.
-And Zechariah is not the only person who can find comfort in that fact - we should take comfort in it as well.
+And Zechariah is not the only person who can find comfort in that fact - we can take comfort in that fact as well.

 Jeremiah 29:10 - For thus saith the Lord, That after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place.